 December 31,

-2023 2022 2021
+2024 2023 2022

-Liability at January 1, \$ 26,367 \$ 26,866 \$ 28,895
+Liability at January 1, \$ 25,286 \$ 26,367 \$ 26,866

-Deductions (2,520) (2,033) (2,799)
+Deductions (2,262) (2,520) (2,033)

-Charged to costs and expense 1,439 1,534 770
+Charged to costs and expense 705 1,439 1,534

-Liability at December 31, \$ 25,286 \$ 26,367 \$ 26,866
+Liability at December 31, \$ 23,729 \$ 25,286 \$ 26,367

-Over time, as costs become determinable, we may seek authorization to recover such costs in rates or seek insurance reimbursement as available and applicable; therefore, although we cannot guarantee regulatory recovery, we do not expect these costs to have a material effect on our consolidated financial position or results of operations.
+We are permitted to recover the remediation costs related to certain environmental liabilities within rates.
+Over time, as costs become determinable, we may seek authorization to recover additional costs in rates or seek insurance reimbursement as available and applicable; therefore, although we cannot guarantee regulatory recovery for all remediation costs, we do not expect these costs to have a material effect on our consolidated financial position or results of operations.

-Manufactured Gas Plants - Approximately \$19.8 million of our environmental reserve accrual is related to the following manufactured gas plants.
+Manufactured Gas Plants - Approximately \$18.2 million of our environmental reserve accrual is related to the following manufactured gas plants.

 South Dakota - A formerly operated manufactured gas plant located in Aberdeen, South Dakota, has been identified on the Federal Comprehensive Environmental Response, Compensation, and Liability Information System list as contaminated with coal tar residue.
 We are currently conducting feasibility studies, implementing remedial actions pursuant to work plans approved by the South Dakota Department of Agriculture and Natural Resources, and conducting ongoing monitoring and operation and maintenance activities.
-As of December 31, 2023, the reserve for remediation costs at this site was approximately \$8.0 million, and we estimate that approximately \$2.9 million of this amount will be incurred through 2028.
+As of December 31, 2024, the reserve for remediation costs at this site was approximately \$7.2 million, and we estimate that approximately \$2.1 million of this amount will be incurred through 2029.
+The SDPUC permits the recovery of these costs within rates.

 Nebraska - We own sites in North Platte, Kearney, and Grand Island, Nebraska on which former manufactured gas facilities were located.
 We are currently working independently to fully characterize the nature and extent of potential impacts associated with these Nebraska sites.
 Our reserve estimate includes assumptions for site assessment and remedial action work.

 At present, we cannot determine with a reasonable degree of certainty the nature and timing of any risk-based remedial action at our Nebraska locations.